Skip to main content

 Xin’s research using asymptotic analysis to study stochastic inventory theory is renowned and has been recognized with several prestigious INFORMS paper competition awards, including First Place in the George E. Nicholson Student Paper Competition in 2015 and the Applied Probability Society Best Publication Award in 2019.

-Xin actively collaborates with industry stakeholders to address emerging real-world challenges in online retailing and e-commerce fulfillment, resulting in tangible, real-world impacts.
-For example, his research on implementing state-of-the-art multi-agent deep reinforcement learning techniques in Alibaba’s inventory replenishment system was selected as a finalist for the INFORMS 2022 Daniel H. Wagner Prize, with over 65% algorithm-adoption rate within Alibaba’s own supermarket brand Tmall Mart.
+Xin actively collaborates with industry stakeholders to address emerging real-world challenges, resulting in tangible, real-world impacts.
+For example, his long-term collaboration with Alibaba Group on developing state-of-the-art deep reinforcement learning techniques for Alibaba’s inventory replenishment system has led to two INFORMS Daniel H. Wagner Prize finalist recognitions (2022, 2025) and achieved 100% algorithm adoption within Alibaba’s own supermarket brand Tmall, managing over one million SKU-warehouse pairs.
 His research on designing dispatching algorithms for robots in JD.com’s intelligent warehouses was recognized as a finalist for the INFORMS 2021 Franz Edelman Award, with estimated annual savings in the hundreds of millions of dollars.

 Xin currently serves as an associate editor for Operations ResearchManagement ScienceManufacturing & Service Operations Management, and Naval Research Logistics.